Pricing of debt and equity in a financial network with comonotonic endowments: Expectations under random endowments

-That is, $\xcal(z)$ is constructed as the intersection of a finite number of closed and open halfspaces as well as an additional condition that $x \not\in \bigcup_{\bar z \lneq z} \xcal(\bar z)$.
-This additional condition is the one that guarantees that $x \in \xcal(z)$ does not provide a ``better'' (i.e.\ fewer defaulting banks) clearing wealth vector than the maximal clearing solution $V(x)$.
-By the use of Tarski's fixed point theorem in the proof of Proposition~\ref{prop:existence}, we are able to guarantee that this construction of $\xcal(z)$ is now, in fact, disjoint.
 In Figure~\ref{fig:DefaultRegions} we provide an image of the partitioning of the endowment space for a small network with 2 banks plus a societal node.
 We note that the societal node in this image can never default, this is due to it having no liabilities and thus always a nonnegative wealth.

 Lastly, we wish to consider the particular case without bankruptcy costs ($\alpha_x = \alpha_L = 1$) as provided by~\cite{gourieroux2012}.
 Due to the uniqueness of the clearing wealths (Corollary~\ref{cor:uniqueness}) in this case we obtain only a single consistent default set $z \in \{0,1\}^n$ for every endowment $x \in \bbr^n_+$ and thus do not need to take a secondary intersection as in the case with bankruptcy costs.
 Further, in this case, those banks with 0 wealth can be considered equivalently both solvent and defaulting; thus the set of endowments that produce $z \in \{0,1\}^n$ can be considered as the finite intersection of \emph{closed} halfspaces only, i.e.\ the convex polyhedron: